mattmannion/react-parcel/readme.md

 Matt Mannion's React App setup w/ Parcel and Sass.

-run this "find and delete script" in terminal to remove .gitkeep placeholders:

-- find . -name ".gitkeep" -type f -delete ["fad" - find and delete]
-  - !! make EXTREMELY sure that you are in the project root !!

-go through file structure and check file setup:
+run "setup" command to remove .gitkeep placeholders and .git. it will also do a "git init" and a "npm i" for you. hopefully this is a smooth start.

+new project checklist:

 - adjust .gitignore
-- run "npm run fad"
+  -check the following files:

   - index.html
   - index.jsx
   - app.jsx
   - imports.scss [main scss file]

     - [file structure is mostly complete with empty folders ready for use]

     - [be sure to check the sass files in the folders utils and base to be sure they match your needs]

     - [NOTE] imports.scss has in its own folder to fix an intellisense bug where the path choosen by vscode is invalid at compilation. by having this file in its own folder [at the same level as the other folders] ensures proper intellisense for your files.

 packages installed globally:
 [install these with "npm i -D <pkg>" if you want them in your project locally]